AbheetChaudhary/NDSS2026Impl/README.md

 The modified code is present in the `dilithium` directory.

 The directories `xperiment_mode2`, `xperiment_mode3` and `xperiment_mode5` are
-running the experiments for different levels of dilithium, these are levels that provide 128-bit, 192-bit and 256-bit security respectively.
-They compare the running times of our NO-PKI scheme with a version of dilithium that use PKI infrastructure.
+running the experiments for different levels of security, respectively 128-bit, 192-bit and 256-bit of security.
+We compare the running times of our proposed Certificateless Signature Scheme, as printed `NOPKI` in the console, with that of a version of dilithium that use PKI infrastructure, as printed `PKI` in the console.

 ## Running the benchmarks.
 To run the benchmark for any level of dilithim just go to that respective mode's